SmartForest-no/wheelRuts_semanticSegmentation/README.md

 ```
 python wheelUNet_RGBDEM.py
 ```
-If there is error related to libtiff library (error in reading header).
+If there is error related to libtiff library (error in reading header :ghost:).
 Please copy paste tiff_h_4_1_0.py (provided with the scripts) in your virtual environment site packages: wheelRuts/lib/python3.8/site-packages/libtiff and this error would be debugged.

 To test directly on the test data using a pre-trained model:
 - Download model (.hdf5) file from: https://drive.google.com/drive/folders/1byb7jcAPiB9pr2gunJCbec7fRiwzI6BG?usp=sharing